BandaSrija/cloud-computing-spring-2025-classroom-hands-on-3-mapreduce-word-count-using-map-reduce-WordCount_Map/README.md

 This repository is designed to test MapReduce jobs using a simple word count dataset.

+## Project Overview

+This project implements a Word Count program using Hadoop MapReduce.
+It processes a text file and counts the occurrences of each word, producing a sorted output of words and their frequencies.

 ## Objectives

 By completing this activity, students will: